-Welcome to Teachable Moment, a carefully curated, small collection of lessons and activities curated by your STEM Network Team to help use the precious time of learners and caregivers during the suspension of schooling through coronavirus mitigation.
+Welcome to Teachable Moment, a carefully curated, small collection of lessons and activities curated by your STEM Network Team to help use the precious time of learners and caregivers during the suspension of schooling through coronavirus mitigation and beyond.
 Click on the links or images below for STEM activities and lessons.
 Send any feedback including how else our STEM team can help as well as tips and leads to additional resources to Info@IowaSTEM.gov.

 The STEM Council is collaborating with the following agencies and organizations to provide access to educational enrichment options for students, parents and educators during the temporary disruption of classroom learning due to COVID-19:

 Many of the resources have been added to respond to the need caused by COVID-19 and, aside from the STEM Scale-Up Programs, have not been through a full approval or review process.
 The STEM Council may remove a resource that has not been through a full approval or review process at any time.

 Looking for unplugged vs. online options?
 Look for the green stars on our page to indicate unplugged activities or lessons.

 The following video(s) are provided for educational purposes only.
 There may be risk involved with replicating the experiment or activity.
 Individuals replicating the experiment or activity do so at their own risk.
 Attention needs to be given to all parts of the video and all steps in the video need to be followed.
 Children should be supervised by a responsible adult if replicating the experiment or activity.

 Many of the STEM Scale-Up Program providers have shared access to resources for parents and students at home.
 This list will continue to be updated as new opportunities are available.